mgurdal/resume/README.md

 ## tarla.io: Software Engineer and Intern (07/2017-Present)

-[tarla.io](https://www.tarla.io) provides information services to solve problems of the farmer and the sector.
+**tarla.io** provides information services to solve problems of the farmers and the sector.

 <p>
-My role was to develop a platform for individual and corporate customers using satellite, sensor and weather services.
+My role was to develop a platform for individual and corporate customers using satellites, sensors and weather services.
 In the process of working, I used various data processing, analysis and visualization tools.
 Due to the structure of the service, I designed an asynchronous web service that can manage background tasks.<p/>
 <p>
 In my internship and in the early months of my job, I developed the admin panel of a new project using react and I took care of the interface of existing projects.
 </p>